matt-mendonca/podium-js/readme.md

 - select the correct deck from the select list
 - use the arrow buttons to navigate
 - OR click the [control in presentation](http://localhost:3000/example?controller=true) button to control the slides while viewing them
+- You can also control while viewing the presentation by adding ?controller=true to the end of the slides url.
+E.g. [localhost:3000/example?controller=true](http://localhost:3000/example?controller=true).